NSG Group's initiatives to decarbonize and reduce environmental impact

 Initiatives to reduce Scope 1 (own emissions)

-We are considering a range of technical options to reduce Scope 1 emissions, including:
+We continue to implement a range of technical options to reduce Scope 1 emissions, including:

-- Electric melting of glass: efforts are being made to increase the amount of renewable electricity used as a substitute to fossil fuel in the glass production process.
-This includes a plan that from 2025, a project increasing to the highest level ever achieved within the Group for electric melting will be implemented with the support of the German Government.
-We are planning to gradually introduce this system to other offices by 2030, and we are drawing up a roadmap at a global level.
+2. Electric melting of glass: efforts are being made to increase the amount of renewable electricity used as a substitute for fossil fuel in the glass production process.
+In 2024 the Group announced the intention to implement a project to achieve a step change in the utilization of electricity in float glass furnace operation.
+This project will represent the highest level ever achieved within the Group for electric melting.
+The project will be implemented with the support of the German Government.
+Start date of the operation is now expected in 2026.
+We are planning to gradually introduce this system to other facilities by 2030, according to the decarbonization roadmap at a global level.

-- Substitution of glassmaking raw materials: during the glass melting process, large amounts of carbon dioxide are emitted due to decomposition of CO2 containing raw materials in the furnace and it accounts for about 20% of our Scope 1 and Scope 2 emissions.
-In order to reduce the carbon dioxide emissions from these raw materials, attempts are being made to replace the carbonates in the material with various oxides: in 2022, glass production using “Dolime” (CaOMgO) was successfully achieved in a float furnace in Chile; Previous research has shown that, in addition to the CO2 reduction effect derived from the raw materials, there is also an energy reduction effect from using Dolime.
+3. Substitution of glassmaking raw materials: during the glass melting process, large amounts of carbon dioxide are emitted due to decomposition of CO2 containing raw materials in the furnace, accounting for about 20% of our Scope 1 emissions for glass melting.
+In order to reduce the carbon dioxide emissions from these raw materials, attempts are being made to replace the carbonates in the material with various oxides: first implemented in 2022, glass production using "Dolime" (CaOMgO) was successfully achieved in a float furnace in Chile; Previous research has shown that, in addition to the CO2 reduction effect derived from the raw materials, there is also an energy reduction effect from using dry lime.
 The handling of the powder is an issue for the future.
-Studies will continue in 2024
+Studies continued in 2024 with further trials being developed.

 Initiatives to reduce Scope 2 (own emissions)

-The Group has set a target of 50% renewable electricity by the end of 2024.
-In response to the new medium-term plan announced in 2024, the Group set a new sustainability target of increasing the ratio of renewable electricity.
-To support this target, the Group continues to invest in on-site power generation including installing on-site solar power at the Lathom Research Institute in the UK and the Rossford plant in Ohio, USA.
+The Group continues to invest in on-site power generation including installing on-site solar power at the Lathom Research Institute in the UK and the Rossford plant in Ohio, USA.
 Many other solar projects are underway across the Group.
+The largest individual on-site PV facility at the Ottawa float glass facility was recently commissioned*3.
 We are also actively introducing power source certification and Power Purchase Agreements (PPA agreements) on a global basis.
-In March 2024, our Maizuru Plant became the first of our Group's domestic plants to sign a PPA contract for renewable electricity generated by solar panels installed on the plant grounds, and installation work began*1.
+In March 2024, our Maizuru Plant became the first of our group's domestic plants to sign a PPA contract for renewable electricity generated by solar panels installed on the plant grounds, and installation work began*4.
 Against a backdrop of global CO2 reduction efforts, there is an increasing demand for green power in the market, and with the risk of rising electricity prices, we are continuing our efforts to find the most economically rational procurement method from among various options on a global level, aiming for stable procurement of renewable energy in the medium to long term.

 Initiatives to reduce Scope 3

-In 2022, the Group launched a Sustainable Supply Chain Committee to examine sustainable supply chains with regard to all factors, including environmental and social aspects.
+In 2022, the company launched a Sustainable Supply Chain Committee to examine sustainable supply chains with regard to all factors, including environmental and social aspects.
 In the course of its activities, it is also working on reducing Scope 3 emissions.
-In 2024, we held a cross-departmental Scope 3 workshop with the participation of various key members of the Group.
-We have drawn up a group-wide roadmap for achieving our Scope 3 reduction targets for 2030, and in order to achieve this, we recognized the importance of improving our internal data collection system and continuing dialog with key suppliers.
+In 2024, we held a cross-departmental Scope 3 workshop with the participation of various key members of the company.
+We have drawn up a company-wide roadmap for achieving our Scope 3 reduction targets for 2030, and in order to achieve this, we recognized the importance of improving our internal data collection system and continuing dialogue with key suppliers.
 We are working with actual suppliers to obtain emissions data and share best practice alongside various other initiatives.